camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 This can have multiple reasons:

-- The remote endpoint is not reachable
+- The remote endpoint is not reachable :arrow_right: Ensure your computer has access to the remote network.
 - The connection is passed through a proxy :arrow_right: Ensure the proxy supports [HTTP/2 transport forwarding for GRPC](https://docs.camunda.io/docs/self-managed/platform-deployment/troubleshooting/#zeebe-ingress-grpc)

 ## Debug Zeebe connection issues